AlyceBrady/epart/README.md

     and then restarting the web server.
 For example, on a Debian or Ubuntu system you would do the following using `sudo`:

-    > Copy `installation/rampdemo.conf` to `/etc/apache2/sites-available`.
-      Edit the `rampdemo.conf` copy in the `sites-available` directory to set an appropriate ServerAdmin, ServerName and DocumentRoot.
-      Enable the site:  `a2ensite rampdemo`.
-      Restart the apache server (e.g., `service apache2 reload`).

     > Copy `installation/epart.conf` to `/etc/apache2/sites-available`.
       Edit the `epart.conf` copy in the `sites-available` directory to set an appropriate ServerAdmin, ServerName and DocumentRoot.